codingsoo/codingsoo.github.io/_pages/about.md

 ## Background

+I earned my PhD in Computer Science from Georgia Tech, where I worked under the supervision of [Prof. Alessandro Orso](https://engineering.uga.edu/team_member/alex-orso/) (now Dean at the University of Georgia's College of Engineering).
+My doctoral research focused on software engineering and program analysis.

-I bring experience in applying cutting-edge AI and machine learning techniques to real-world software development challenges.
+I joined AWS AI in December 2024, where I now apply cutting-edge AI and machine learning techniques to real-world software development challenges.
 My work combines research in natural language processing, program synthesis, and software engineering to create tools that enhance developer productivity.

 ## Publications